Beyond Flat Unknown Labels in Open-World Object Detection: Ablation Study

 \section{Ablation Study}

-To validate the architectural choices and individual contributions of each key component within our proposed TARO model, we conduct a comprehensive ablation study.
-Experiments are performed on all the tasks from OWOD Split.
-In this analysis, we systematically deactivate or replace a single component at a time from the full model configuration and evaluate the resulting performance.
+To assess the contribution of individual components in BOUND, we perform an ablation study on all tasks of the OWOD Split.
+Each variant modifies a single component of the full model, and performance is compared against the complete configuration shown in the last row of Table \ref{tab:ablation}.
 The following aspects are investigated:

-\paragraph{Sparsemax Objectness.} To validate our design choice of using sparsemax for the objectness head in TARO, we perform an ablation study where sparsemax is replaced with the more conventional softmax function.
-Unlike sparsemax, which concentrates probability mass on a subset of high-confidence queries and assigns zero to the rest, softmax distributes non-zero probability across all queries.
-Following the comparison setup used in the original sparsemax paper \citep{sparsemax}, softmax is evaluated in combination with the Kullback–Leibler (KL) divergence loss.

-As shown in Table \ref{tab:ablation}, replacing sparsemax with softmax causes a substantial drop in both U-R (up to 3.3\%) and mAP (up to 8.5\%).
-The difference stems from gradient distribution: with softmax, every query, whether corresponding to a known object, an unknown, or background, receives a non-zero gradient.
-Since most queries correspond to background, the optimization could be overwhelmed by gradients that suppress background activations, diverting capacity from reinforcing true object signals.
-In contrast, sparsemax yields sparse distributions where only queries that are part of the support set receive non-zero gradients, enabling the objectness head to focus on positives rather than background suppression.
-In short, softmax emphasizes turning off negatives, whereas sparsemax emphasizes strengthening positives.

-This imbalance also affects the relative weighting between objectness and classification losses.
-Because the objectness loss under softmax converges less effectively, the classification loss receives less relative weight during training.
-This slows classification improvements and results in lower mAP compared to the sparsemax-based model.

-We also observe higher HAcc and lower AOSE under softmax in Task 2, However, these values are only meaningful when U-R and mAP are comparable.
-HAcc is computed only over detected unknowns, so when fewer unknowns are recovered the score is evaluated on a reduced subset.
-For AOSE, the weaker objectness under softmax makes it harder to localize unknowns in the first place, which limits their contribution to this metric.
-As a result, the lower AOSE is largely a reflection of missed detections rather than improved discrimination.

-\paragraph{Relabel.} TARO includes a relabeling component that provides auxiliary supervision to the objectness head.
-In this ablation, we remove this component, so that only explicitly annotated objects in the dataset serve as positive targets in objectness head.

-The removal of the relabeling step results in only a minor drop in U-R. This indicates that sparsemax is the primary driver of objectness modeling, while relabeling provides a complementary contribution.
-By reinforcing high-quality proposals, relabeling refines the model’s notion of objectness and enhances robustness, but it functions more as a finetuning technique than a main driver of recall.

-Interestingly, removing relabeling also yields a slight but consistent drop in known mAP.
-This indicates that relabeling helps stabilize learning by mitigating supervision noise.
-In hand-labeled datasets like COCO, some known objects are often missing annotations, and relabeling reduces the negative impact of such cases by encouraging the model to trust reliable proposals.

-\paragraph{Learnable Strength.} The classification head of our TARO model incorporates a learnable strength parameter for each node in the class hierarchy.
-This parameter allows the model to dynamically learn the degree of semantic coupling between a child node and its parent.
-To validate the contribution of this mechanism, we conduct an ablation study where this learnable parameter is disabled by setting its value to a fixed constant of 0.